Presidency of Mauricio Macri: Americas

 Immediately after the elections, Macri announced that he would ask for the invocation of Mercosur's "democratic clause" (limiting membership to democracies) with regard to Venezuela, since the government of Nicolás Maduro was not respecting democratic doctrines.
 He called for the holding of the 2015 Venezuelan elections without electoral fraud or tricks to avoid the result, and the release of political prisoners.
 In the end Maduro acknowledged the defeat of his party in the elections.
 Nevertheless, Macri made diplomatic requests for the political prisoners in the first meeting of Mercosur that he attended.
 Venezuela's opposition hailed Macri's presidential win in Argentina as a blow for leftists in Latin America and a good omen for their own duel with Chavismo in the next month's parliamentary vote.
 "That was a big disappointment for Venezuela's ruling socialist 'Chavismo' movement, which had a close political alliance with Fernández."
 Diosdado Cabello called Macri a "fascist", and asked him to stay away from Venezuelan internal affairs, as Macri had proposed to remove Venezuela from the Mercosur because of the treatment to Leopoldo López and other political prisoners.
 The victory of Macri is considered part of the decline of the Pink Tide in the region.

-On November 5, Macri made his first trip as President-elect to Brazil, where he met with President Dilma Rousseff in Brasilia.
+On 5 November, Macri made his first trip as President-elect to Brazil, where he met with President Dilma Rousseff in Brasília.
 Macri said he chose Brazil for his first trip as President-elect because it is the main commercial partner of Argentina and because of the strong ties that both countries have.
-That same day, Mauricio Macri traveled to Santiago de Chile, where he was received by President Michelle Bachelet in the Palacio de la Moneda.
+That same day, Macri traveled to Santiago de Chile, where he was received by President Michelle Bachelet in the Palacio de la Moneda.